pimalaya/core/email/README.md

-# 📫 pimalaya-email
+# 📫 email-lib

 Rust library to manage your emails.

-See the full API documentation on [docs.rs](https://docs.rs/pimalaya-email/latest/pimalaya_email/).
+See the full API documentation on [docs.rs](https://docs.rs/email-lib/latest/email/).

 *The project is under active development.
 Do not use in production before the `v1.0.0`.*